orionfuzion/newcracks/SonShuSi/IPL.md

    That's **evil**!

-   In the same vein, in the middle of that protection, the code jumps to a memory area that contains no code (only zeroes), just to trick the hacker into thinking the execution failed.
+   In the same vein, in the middle of that protection, the code jumps to a memory area that contains no code (only zeroes), just to fool the hacker into thinking the execution failed.

    The protection checks that the disk is an original copy as follows: a first protected track stored on disk#1 contains *invalid data in gap* (**IDG**) and *hidden data in gap* (**HDG**) at the start of the track.
-   The protection verifies that these data are present, and crashes otherwise.
+   The protection verifies that the expected data is present, and crashes otherwise.

    After checking the protected track, the second part of the IPL is